arthur-jacquin/edit/tutor.def.md

 The way an event is processed heavily depends on the mode in which the editor is.
 There are three modes: normal, insert and dialog modes.

-At startup, the editor is in normal mode, in which most keys are associated with an editing command.
+At startup, the editor is in normal mode, in which most keys are associated to an editing command.
 The commands of this mode will be described later.

 When in normal mode, you can press `i` to get in insert mode.
 There, most keys